 In this post we'll explore some of the options that are available for your website, and we'll focus on two types of uses – 1 for appointment bookings and one for gaining content contributions.

 Acuity Scheduler is what we use to schedule our coaching calls.
 For $10 a month you can embed the form on your own website, reminders will be sent to your clients and you can block out segments of your diary.
 Accepts payments and deposits and syncs with Google.
 EU compliant and you can have more than one calendar which means your whole team can use it.

 $49/year individual option; free 15-day trial

 Free version – allows you to book up to 5 meetings a month

 Time Trade easily integrates with Google, iCal, or Outlook calendars.
-You set up the rules as to how far in advance someone can book an appointment with you as well as whether or not you allow someone to choose a same day appointment.
+You set up the rules as to how far in advance someone can book an appointment with you as well as whether or not you allow someone to choose a same-day appointment.
 You can set up an automated email that goes out once an appointment has been booked.
-It will also send you notifications of appointments booked like Acuity does.
+It will also send you notifications of appointments booked as Acuity does.

 $10/month ($10 per calendar, per month; 2 calendars would be $20/month, etc.)

 They’ve been around since 2008 (known by a different name back then) and have tons of satisfied customers.
 They offer a whole slew of different features, some beneficial to an online business owner and some better suited for offline business owners.
 Just a few of these features include some of the more standard booking software options – the ability to send a customized automated email once a booking has been created, adding a logo/image to keep your brand showing up across all platforms.